EricG78/sysinfo_MQTTtoHA/README.md

 ## Installation
 It is assumed that an MQTT broker (e.g. [mosquitto](https://mosquitto.org/)) is already installed on one of your computers ans is accessible through the local network.

 `mosquitto_pub` and `bc` shall be available.
-For Debian based machine, they can be installed by the command `sudo apt-get instzll bc mosquitto-clients`.
+For Debian based machine, they can be installed by the command `sudo apt-get install bc mosquitto-clients`.

 ### Installation steps
 1. Clone the repository or download the script on the machine.